See Terminology for an explanation of supply chain model.

 Instead, it is built from

 evilfork/my-package.
-Solution: Policy rejects
+Solution: Verifier rejects

 because the source location does not match.

-Build from unofficial branch or tag (TBD)
+Build from unofficial branch or tag (expectations)

 Threat: Build using the expected CI/CD process and source location, but checking out an “experimental” branch or similar that may contain code not intended for release.